 Reproduction: Large colonies of up to half a million birds.
 Nests are lined with pebbles, and slightly higher than the surrounding land so that if the temperature rises and the snow melts, the nest is not flooded.
-The males arrive first on the nesting site at the beginning of the season and start the nest, then both partners work on the nest.
+The males arrive first on the nesting site at the beginning of the season and start the nest, then both partners work to build it.
 Usually two eggs are laid, rarely three.
-Incubation of the first egg is 35 - 37 days, and the second chick is a few days behind the first.
-Male and female parent share egg and chick duty.
+Incubation of the first egg takes 35 - 37 days, with the second chick being a few days behind the first.
+Male and female parents share egg and chick duty.
 Chicks are fed regurgitated krill (yum!)
 The chicks become independent at about two months old.

 Distribution: Circumpolar, tend to be found within the pack ice.

 Oldest Rookery - At least 6,335 years old.
 The places where penguins nest together are called rookeries.
 These are started and later abandoned for reasons that are not entirely clear.
 Archaeological type studies have found that these rookeries are often continually used for many hundreds of years, even thousands.
 The oldest so far found has been used every year since well before 4 000 BC.

 Myth: Penguins don't fall over backwards when watching helicopters and airplanes flying overhead requiring squads of people to go round and pick them up again, an Antarctic "urban myth".

 Why is this Adelie penguin on the ice?

 Sometimes Adelie penguins have to travel as much as 100 kilometres (60 miles) across sea-ice to reach their nesting sites, though usually 20-40 is more usual.
 The ice has usually broken up by the time the chicks are hatched.